Level114/level114-subnet/scripts/example_usage.md

 - Download plugins from the Level114 repository
 - Restart your Minecraft server after installing plugins
 - Check plugin compatibility with your Minecraft version

-**"Could not determine public IP address"**
-- Check your internet connection
-- The miner needs to determine its public IP for registration
-- Ensure your server can make outbound HTTP requests

 **"Wallet not registered on subnet 114"**
 - Register your miner wallet on subnet 114 first